 All of these credit cards give 5% cash back, or more, on certain expenses.
 Some of those categories may change quarterly or yearly, require activation and usually have a cap.
 There’s never been a general-purpose credit card that rewards users with 5% cash back on all purchases.

-The best 5% cash back credit card is Discover it – Cashback Match, but there are several other notable choices including Chase Freedom and some store credit cards.
-Discover it and Chase Freedom both offer 5% cash back in specified bonus categories, which change every three months, plus 1% on everything else.
-Store cards can only be used at the retailers they’re tied to, but if you shop there often, why not get 5% cash back?
-Let’s take a closer look at your choices.
+The best 5% cash back credit card is Discover it Cash Back, but there are several other notable choices including Chase Freedom Flex and some store credit cards.
+Discover it and Chase Freedom Flex both offer 5% cash back in specified bonus categories, which change every quarter, plus 1% back on most other purchases (though Flex has a couple other 5% categories, too).
+And store cards can only be used at the retailers they’re tied to, but if you shop there often, why not get 5% cash back?

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.